Add to your Claude Code skills

 |

 The SoftUEBridge plugin is a lightweight C++ UGameInstanceSubsystem that starts an embedded HTTP server on port 8080 when UE launches.
-The CLI sends JSON-RPC requests to this server, and the plugin executes the corresponding UE operations on the game thread, returning structured JSON responses.
+Bridge-backed commands send JSON-RPC requests to this server, and the plugin executes the corresponding UE operations on the game thread, returning structured JSON responses.
+Offline commands bypass the bridge entirely and operate directly on local files.

 All commands output JSON to stdout (except get-logs --raw).
 Exit code 0 means success, 1 means error.